MrCattiman/HACAL/docs/core-dict.md

 # Draft core words

 These words are words whose future existence as a core word or as a standard coin are uncertain.
 For until they can be defined as a coin using any non-draft core words they will remain as a core word.
+Please note that any core word that can be coined using other core words will be removed from the core word list.

 Hex    | Latin      | Stack effect      | English definition                                                                     | Class
 ------ | ---------- | ----------------- | -------------------------------------------------------------------------------------- | ----------------------